jzebell/ContractTracker-BE/docs/SESSION_CONTINUITY_GUIDE.md

 ```

 ### Session End Protocol
-Before ending a session, ensure PROJECT_CONTEXT.md has been updated with:
+Before ending a session:
-1. **Completed items** - All ⏳ items that are now ✅
-2. **New in-progress items** - What's partially done
-3. **Decisions log** - Any choices made during session
-4. **Known issues** - Problems encountered and their solutions
-5. **Next steps** - Clear indication of what to tackle next
+1. Update PROJECT_CONTEXT.md with all progress
+2. Create/Update NEXT_SESSION_START.md with handoff notes
+3. Commit all documentation changes to git
+4. Ensure the project is in a working state

 ### Sample Update Command
 When making updates, use clear commit-style messages: